wurthless-elektroniks/n64-microamp/readme.md

 **NUS-CPU-05 through NUS-CPU-09 boards need a separate DAC to work with this mod.** Nintendo integrated NTSC video encoding onto a single chip (AVDC-NUS and MAV-NUS) so there are no more analog RGB outputs.
-You will either need to use an external DAC or try a different mod (Tim Worthington's N64RGB or similar) to get RGB out of those systems.
+You will either need to use an external DAC or try a different mod (Tim Worthington's N64RGB or [some shitty version of it](https://github.com/wurthless-elektroniks/rugby64)) to get RGB out of those systems.

-**And don't forget to put some kapton tape (or other insulator) under the board before you solder it in!**
+**It's recommended, but not required, to put insulating material under the PCB before you solder it in.**

-## Bugs

-v1-specific:
-- The power stabilization capacitor is a 0403 at 0.1uF, which will probably not hold up long term.
-This will be changed to a 0603 10uF on v2.
-- The THS7374 gets uncomfortably hot during operation.
-I'm not sure if this is normal or not, but will investigate the cause.
+After installation, test everything and make sure it works.
+If you get RGB output, hooray for you.
+If not, something is wrong.

+It's very important to check the temperature of the THS7374 amp when the circuit is running.
+If it's blistering hot, then there's a short circuit on one of the outputs, most likely the CSYNC pin.
+Remedy this issue immediately to limit damage to the amp (and your N64).

 ## License